Differences — People think differently.

 As a facilitator, you cannot change the way people think—and never label participants.
 You do help the participants in a workshop learn to hear each other and to better understand their communication challenges.
 Clues that thinking differences are causing problems are:

-- One person arguing about the problems while another is focused on the benefits.
+- One person argues about the problems while another is focused on the benefits.

 - One person trying to get to the details while the other is trying to focus on the ideas.

-- People using the same words yet meaning something different or arguing as if they are saying something different.
+- People use the same words yet meaning something different or arguing as if they are saying something different.

 - Using different words that seem to be saying the same thing.